 Along with a classmate or two, you will be responsible for leading discussion on two class occasions during the semester.
-Leaders help shape the discussion by formulating 2-3 questions to forward to the class in advance of our discussion, and by taking an active role in facilitating the discussion during conference.
-In your preparations for leading class, meet before class with your partner(s), discuss the readings, and formulate questions to share with the class.
-Post these questions to the class moodle by 10pm then night before class.
+Leaders help shape the discussion by formulating 2-3 questions to forward to the class in advance of our discussion (please post these in the forum), and by taking an active role in facilitating the discussion during conference.
+In your preparations for leading class, plan to meet before class with your partner(s), discuss the readings, and formulate questions to share with the class.
+Post these questions to the class moodle by 10pm the night before class.
 We will join you in leading the class that day.